ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/faceid_evkit/README.md

 ### Approach
 The main approach in the literature is composed of three steps:

-- Face Extraction: Detection of the faces in the image and extract a rectangular subimage that contains only face.
+- Face Extraction: Detection of the faces in the image and extract a rectangular sub-image that contains only face.
 - Face Alignment: The rotation angles (in 3D) of the face in the image is find to compensate its effect by affine transformation.
-- Face Identification: The extracted subimage is used to identify the person.
+- Face Identification: The extracted sub-image is used to identify the person.

 In this project, the aim is to run all those steps in a single AI-85 chip so the approach is to identify the faces with a single from uncropped portraits, each contains 1 face only.